 t is well known that the so-called "Homer's problem" even now remains unanswered.
-No one knows yet where and when Homer was born, lived and died and who were nis parents.
-Exercise extended bibliography is dedicated to him.
-It is universally recognized lived and died and who were his parents.
-Nevertheless, the most that eight most ancient biographies of Homer have no historic value.
+No one knows yet where and when Homer was born, lived and died and who were his parents.
+Nevertheless, the most extended bibliography is dedicated to him.
+It is universally recognized that eight most ancient biographies of Homer have no historic value.